jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 17 - pursuit curves.md

 $$ 2v_0r\sin\theta = \alpha (a^2 - r^2) \tag{h} $$

+which is the answer to 5.a.
+The path makes a circle (todo: show why by converting to rectangular coordinates or solving for $r$).

 I found the notes in this document on converting a system of rectangular differential equations to polar coordinates particularly helpful: http://people.uncw.edu/hermanr/mat463/ODEBook/Book/Systems.pdf